santiagosayshey/DigiBrain/Dictionarry.md

 At no point, did I *ever* feel like I knew what i was doing.
 I constantly felt like an impostor; that what i was building was impossible, nobody would appreciate and would ultimately be forgotten.
 People would see through my unoptimized, non factory pattern singleton functional code and not recognize me as a developer, but as a fraud.
 Somebody who is somehow deceiving us for monetary gain and clout.
 One night, I was so stressed about the merge conflict module that I literally dreamed about getting into a fight with someone who was furious about how badly it worked.

 My brain still convinces me that these are facts sometimes.
-Even after I look at the 3000+ commits on GitHub, the community I've built on Discord and even the optional donations I've received.
-I still see the few harsh comments from entitled users / disgruntled competitors and convince myself that it's on me to change their mind.
+Even after I look at the 3000+ commits on GitHub, the community I've built on Discord and even the optional donations I've received, I still see the few harsh comments from entitled users / disgruntled competitors and convince myself that it's on me to change their mind.
 It's on me to write better code.
 It's on me to *do better*.

 I'll see a LinkedIn / Facebook / Instagram post and think to myself - "Wow!
 This person really has their stuff together, I need to be more like them."
 That this person has ended up in this terrific new situation of growth and money and status and all these great things we want, simply because they are a better person than I am.